The best songs of Kendrick Lamar: Official clips, audio, description

 It go Halle Berry or hallelujah/Pick your poison tell me what you do/ Everybody gon' respect the shooter/ But the one in front of the gun lives forever.

-Come on, Halle Berry or hallelujah / Choose your poison, tell me what you're doing / Everyone will respect the shooter / But the one in front of the gun lives forever.
+Come on, Halle Berry or hallelujah / Pick your poison, tell me what you're doing / Everybody will respect the shooter / But the one in front of the gun lives forever.

-It's only four bars, but it does a great job of capturing the theme of the song as Kendrick goes back to meeting Sheraine and her two friends, debating what to do.
+It's only four bars, but they do a great job of conveying the theme of the song, with Kendrick going back to meet with Sherene and her two friends, deciding on the best course of action.

 6. Backseat Freestyle

-We all know that Kendrick Lamar can rap, but heck, he proves his incredible talent in "Backseat Freestyle" from Good Kid MAAd City.
-Despite the imagery, Kendrick combines genius and cheerful banter, rapping:
+We all know Kendrick Lamar can rap, but damn, he proves his incredible talent in the song "Backseat Freestyle" from Good Kid M.A.A.d City.
+Despite the imagery, Kendrick combines the genius and fun banter while rapping:

-All my life I want money and power / Respect my mind or die from lead rain / I pray that my penis becomes big like the Eiffel Tower / So I can make love to the world for 72 hours.
+All my life I want money and power/ Respect my mind or die from lead rain/ I pray my sex organ gets as big as the Eiffel Tower/ So I can make love to the world for 72 hours.

 5. Wesley's Theory feat.
 George Clinton and Thundercat

-For Kendrick Lamar "Swimming Pools (Drank)" - this is what started it all.
-It was the first single from the Good Kid album. introduced with it to a much wider audience.
-It's a real hit as Kendrick struggles to deal with the social pressures of drinking.
+For Kendrick Lamar's "Swimming Pools (Drank)." - is where it all started.
+It was the first single from the Good Kid album, which was introduced with him to a much wider audience.
+It's a real hit, with Kendrick struggling to deal with the social pressures associated with binge drinking.

 3. Bitch Don't Kill My Vibe

-"Bitch Don't Kill My Vibe" has certainly become a classic, but it hasn't always been that way.
+"Bitch Don't Kill My Vibe" has certainly become a classic, but it wasn't always that way.
 The chorus was originally supposed to feature Lady Gaga's vocals, but scheduling conflicts prevented this kind of collaboration.
-The song is one of the main discography Kendrick Lamar, but it's hard not to wonder what could have been if these two did get together.
+The song is one of the highlights of the discographies Kendrick Lamar, but it's hard not to wonder what might have been if the two did connect.

 1. Sing About Me, I'm Dying of Thirst